-- You will interact primarily with your nurse and patient care technician (PCT), who will be your advocates and care coordinators. - Medications and tasks are scheduled and completed in specific blocks of time.
-If you have more urgent needs or need anything done at a specific time, communicate this with your nursing team. - You will experience some pain.
-The goal is to reduce your pain enough for you to rest and take part in therapy. - You will have ice packs on your knee for swelling and pain management; these should be changed every hour. - To improve circulation and help prevent blood clots, you should perform ankle pumps/circles and walk with assistance as much as you can tolerate. - Your nurse will give you a blood thinner to prevent blood clots postoperatively. - Vital signs will be performed every four hours throughout the day and night.
-You can also expect other periodic interruptions while your care staff is working to keep you safe and healing well.
+- You will interact primarily with your nurse and patient care technician (PCT), who will be your advocates and care coordinators. - A nurse or therapist will help you out of bed to a chair, to the bathroom and for a walk.
+Do not try to get out of bed by yourself.
+He or she will help guide your movements, monitor pain and dizziness, and keep you safe from possible falls. - Medications and tasks are scheduled and completed in specific blocks of time.
+If you have more urgent needs or need anything done at a specific time, communicate this with your nursing team. - Your nurse will help progress your diet, starting with liquids and then on to more solid foods. - You will experience some pain.
+The goal is to reduce your pain enough for you to rest and take part in therapy. - A physical and occupational therapist will work with you every day. - You will have ice packs on your knee for swelling and pain management; these should be changed every hour. - To improve circulation and help prevent blood clots, you should perform ankle pumps/circles and walk with assistance as much as you can tolerate. - Your nurse will give you a blood thinner to prevent blood clots postoperatively. - Vital signs will be performed every four hours throughout the day and night.
+You can also expect other periodic interruptions - while your care staff is working to keep you safe and healing well.
 The staff will work to cluster your care together to minimize these interruptions, but if you feel that you aren't receiving the rest that you need, your nurse can help to advocate for more quiet time. - Visitors are welcome, however restrictions may change so check with your nurse.